oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 | lower.bound | 0.6416578 | 0.3089165    |
 | upper.bound | 0.7817393 | 0.5161467    |

-Looking at the values for the "ICC", "p", "lower.bound", and "upper.bound" rows for the Easy and Hard crypticity treatments (Table 2), we can see that subjects are significantly consistent in their behavior during both treatments.
-Interestingly however, it does appear that subjects were less consistent in during the Hard treatment than during the Easy treatment, suggesting that increasing target crypticity results in greater within-subject behavioral variance.
+Looking at the values for the "ICC", "p", "lower.bound", and "upper.bound" rows for the Easy and Hard crypticity treatments (Table 9), we can see that subjects are significantly consistent in their behavior during both treatments.
+Interestingly however, it does suggest that increasing target crypticity causes a reduction in subject behavioral consistency.

 Boxplots to visualize treatments effects
 ----------------------------------------